RuoshiZhang/soedinglab/content/home/people.md

 # Order that this section will appear.
 weight = 68

-title = "Meet the Team"
+title = Meet the Team
-subtitle = ""

 content:
   # Choose which groups/teams of users to display.